Emotional Spending Awareness Quiz

 Estimated time: about 3 minutes.

+Take a few minutes to answer the questions below.
+There are no right or wrong answers.
 The goal is simply to understand your current relationship with spending a little more clearly.

 Emotional Spending Awareness Tool